hipstersmoothie/react-window-splitter/packages/react-window-splitter/README.md

 While not required for the simple case, for anything more complex you will need to add an `id` prop to your panels and handles.
-This is so that the component can tell all of the components apart during layout and rendering.\_createMdxContent
+This is so that the component can tell all of the components apart during layout and rendering.

 Features that require `id`: